 Environmental control units or ECUs are a critical piece of military infrastructure.
-These machines are responsible for taking in the ambient air, cooling (or heating) it, and returning the conditioned air to the relevant space, which may include shelters, base camp facilities, or command centers.
+These machines are responsible for taking in the ambient air, cooling (or heating) it, and returning the conditioned air to the relevant space, which may include shelters, base camp facilities, medical shelters or command centers.
 This keeps the inside of the shelter or container at the required temperature necessary for operation.

 Unlike commercial air conditioners, ECUs are designed to be rugged.
 They must survive the rough terrain that the military encounters daily and they need to remain operational at the extreme temperatures and conditions to which they will be exposed.
 ECUs are mobile, capable, durable solutions for environmental control needs.

 Types of ECU Configurations:

 - Unitary: Compact ECU; 2 Ton units are lightweight at just 250 lbs. and easily transportable

 - Horizontal: Most common ECU; available in 3.5 Ton, 4 Ton, 5 Ton, 8 Ton, 12 Ton, and 26 Ton capacities.
 (Available in trailer- and skid-mounted installations)

 - Vertical: Perfect for rigid wall shelter cooling; available in 12,000 BTU/hr, 40,000 BTU/hr, 46,000 BTU/hr, 72,000 BTU/hr and 96,000 BTU/hr cooling capacities

 - Split: Custom options to combine units for performance optimization

 - Shelter connection: Both direct and flex duct mounted connections are available